Functional Medicine in Bend Oregon

 Wellness Doctor offers the most well-rounded Functional Medicine program in Central Oregon.
 Dr. Kremer and his wife Cassie, provide the perfect balance of a true Functional Medicine approach with the equally important integrated lifestyle and key nutritional components.
 After an initial visit with Dr. Kremer, Cassie (our clinic's nutritionist) takes the next essential steps with the individual to review Dr. Kremer's recommendations and treatment plan.
 Cassie works with patients to improve sleep, reduce stressors and toxins, as well as perfecting dietary interventions and meal planning.
 When it comes to a Functional Medicine approach, we offer a very powerful and results-driven team.

-Dr. Kremer has been the Physician Columnist for Paleo Magazine for the past 10 years and he and his wife have contributed over 40 Functional Medicine related columns regarding Chronic Fatigue, Weight Management, Food Sensitivities and Allergies, Mental Health topics, Lyme Disease, Cancer, Toxic Exposure, Sleep, Digestive Health, Celiac Disease, Hormones, Ketogenic Diet, Dementia and Alzheimer's, and the list goes on.
+Dr. Kremer has been the Physician Columnist for Paleo Magazine for the past 10 years and he and his wife have contributed over 40 Functional Medicine related columns regarding Chronic Fatigue, Weight Loss, Food Sensitivities and Allergies, Mental Health topics, Lyme Disease, Cancer, Toxic Exposure, Sleep, Digestive Health, Celiac Disease, Hormones, Ketogenic Diet, Dementia and Alzheimer's, and the list goes on.
 Check out some of their past columns HERE.

 What Is Functional Medicine?